huggingface/blog/setfit-optimum-intel.md

     <img src="assets/176_setfit_optimum_intel/throughput.png" width=500>
 </p>

-We move on to our main focus, which is the reported throughput at different batch sizes.
+We move on to our main focus, which is the reported throughputs with different batch sizes.
 Here, the optimization has garnered even greater speedups.
 When comparing the highest achievable throughput (at any batch size), the optimized model is **6.91x faster than before!**

 ## References